Denny Creek Trail & Natural Water Slides (One of Our Favorites!)

 Pros:

 I loved just about everything about this spot.
 I loved the ease of getting there.
-How it felt like we had traveled further out of the city then we really had.
+How it felt like we had traveled further out of the city than we really had.
 I loved the beauty of the location coupled with the fact that there was plenty of fun to be had for the kids.
 It was great to have the water play aspect at the end of the hike, to reward the kids and relax for the afternoon.

 We will head back for certain, and next time I hope to do some camping and explore more of the trails.